 Medication, when not in use, should generally be stored in a safe and secure cupboard and labelled accurately.
-In exceptional circumstances, it is kept on or by pupils themselves (e.g. a high-risk pupil keeping their asthma pump in their pocket after a recent asthma attack) The taking and recording of such medication must still be done in accordance with the school procedures.
+In exceptional circumstances, it is kept on or by pupils themselves (e.g. a high-risk pupil keeping their asthma pump in their pocket after a recent asthma attack).
+The taking and recording of such medication must still be done in accordance with the school procedures.

-The Deputy Headteacher will be responsible for ensuring that, when medicines are admitted to school premises, a system of safekeeping is in place, which restricts open access by pupils to medicines but is accessible (i.e. not locked) for the relevant children when required.
+The Director of Inclusion will be responsible for ensuring that, when medicines are admitted to school premises, a system of safekeeping is in place, which restricts open access by pupils to medicines but is accessible (i.e. not locked) for the relevant children when required.

 Certain medicines require special storage, e.g. to be stored away from light or within certain ranges of temperatures, etc. Such requirements must be clearly identified in writing to the school on the label and on the form.
-An appropriate refrigerator, with restricted access, should be identified and the medication should be placed in a closed plastic container with the lid clearly marked "Medication".
-This container should then be kept on a separate shelf in the fridge.
-This fridge is in the school office with additional ones in EYFS.
-This check is diarised by the Deputy Headteacher, monthly.
+A dedicated refrigerator, with restricted access, should be identified.
+This fridge is in the school office.
+This check is diarised by the Director of Inclusion, half termly.

-Storage areas are checked monthly, to ensure all medication being stored is in date, the packaging is intact and if it is still required.
+Storage areas are checked half termly, to ensure all medication being stored is in date, the packaging is intact and if it is still required.
 Expired medication or medication no longer required must be given back to the family who may return it to the dispensing pharmacy for correct disposal.